-Kiccha Sudeep In the film Huccha (2001), a remake of the Tamil film Sethu (1999), Kannada star Sudeep played a character whose name was Kiccha.
+Kichha Sudeep In the film Huccha (2001), a remake of the Tamil film Sethu (1999), Kannada star Sudeep played a character whose name was Kichcha.

 Rockline Venkatesh Stuntman, actor, producer and distributor TN Venkatesh has assumed the screen name Rockline Venkatesh after his production and distribution company, Rockline Productions, which co-produced Bajrangi Bhaijaan and Lingaa, among others.

 Huccha Venkat Venkataram Laxman likes to be called Huccha or Mad Venkat.
 He had played a character by that name in the Kannada film Mental Manja (2005).
 He also directed and starred in a film by the same name in 2014.
 The actor’s 2017 film, Porki Huccha Venkat, is again a reference to that name.
 That’s not all.
 A number of apps have adopted the moniker – Huccha Venkat Game, Huccha Venkat Task, Huccha Venkat Run and Huccha Venkat Jump.

 Tiger Prabhakar The actor is believed to have duelled with a real tiger in his film Huli Hejje (1984).